Stattek/starstruck-rust/README.md

 - Defending
     - Can currently defend without taking up a turn.
 This needs to be fixed, but it's kinda fun.
+- Randomness
+    - For balance, maybe make it so strength has no randomness while magic does.
+This would give the player the choice of potentially higher damage vs. consistent damage with strength.
+    - Don't make magic so random that it's unviable and too much of a gamble.
+Find a happy medium.

 ## TUI TODO:
 - Would be awesome to have EarthBound-like backgrounds in the TUI.